 When you open the door of a Mamava pod, the lights and fans should come on automatically.
 This article will outline troubleshooting steps to help narrow down the issue.

 As soon as the door opens, the lights and fans should turn on.
-The timer is automatically set for 30 seconds to allow moms time to enter the pod and get settled.
-Once the deadbolt is engaged, the lights and fans should stay on for the duration of her session.
-Another timer is set for 30 seconds of courtesy lights and fans once the deadbolt is unlocked and a mom exits the pod.
+The timer is automatically set for 30 seconds to allow breastfeeding parents time to enter the pod and get settled.
+Once the deadbolt is engaged, the lights and fans should stay on for the duration of a pumping or nursing session.
+Another timer is set for 30 seconds of courtesy lights and fans once the deadbolt is unlocked and the occupant exits the pod.

 Here are a few key tests to run to gather more information.
 If you need our help, please let us know the results of these tests so we have all the information we need to resolve the problem.

 - Multimeter (capable of measuring a minimum of 100VDC)

 - To measure the voltage of your pod, apply the meter directly on the pin inside the door hinge and depress it.